dfelinto/blender-manual/manual/video_editing/sequencer/navigating.rst

    Clear Preview Range :kbd:`Alt-P`
       Clears preview range.
    Set Start Frame :kbd:`Ctrl-Home`
-      Set Start of animation range to current playhead position.
+      Set Start of animation range to the current frame.
    Set End Frame :kbd:`Ctrl-End`
-      Set End of animation range to current playhead position.
+      Set End of animation range to the current frame.
    Set Frame Range to Strips
       Sets the frame range of preview and render animation to the frame range of the selected strips.